glaciology/OGRE/README.md

   - 2 Blink Pattern: uSD initialization failed - system awaiting automatic reset to try again (120 seconds).
   - 3 Blink Pattern: Ublox initialization failed - system awaiting automatic reset to try again (120 seconds).

-Once the system is initialized, it will either sleep or begin logging data, depending on the mode.
+Once the system is initialized, it will either sleep or begin logging data, depending on the specified log mode.
 If the USER has enabled LED_INDICATORS, the following additional lights will flash:
   - Random flashes: System logging GNSS data
   - 1 Blink every 10 seconds: System sleeping